gustavonp/roo-recipes/content/recipe/pumpkin-pie.md

 - 1 egg
 - salt

-> You can use canned pumpkin and skip this step if you want to.
+<blockquote class="with-roo">You can use canned pumpkin and skip this step if you want to.</blockquote>

 ### _Mise en place_